 How to become a good driver

 Here’s the answer to the question that everyone embarking on a racing career wants to know: how do I become a good driver?
 Some would say that you’re either born with the skills or not.
 In other words, you never become a good driver: you either are or you aren’t.
 But that simply isn’t true.
-In fact, whether you become a good driver or not is entirely within your control.
-But first you have to adjust your expectations and adopt these five crucial habits…
+Whether you become a good driver or not is entirely within your control.
+But first, you have to adjust your expectations and adopt these five crucial habits…

 Develop ruthless honesty

 Take a long hard look at yourself.
 And first of all, define what your meaning of “a good driver” is.
 A good driver is not necessarily a successful driver and vice versa.
 Decide from the start what you want to achieve in racing and whether or not that goal is obtainable with the resources and talent that you have at your disposal.
 To make that key decision, you have to be entirely honest about yourself and your limitations.
 Then fix a realistic SMART goal.
 Specific, measurable, achievable, relevant and targeted.

 Having honestly assessed your weaknesses, now look at your strengths.
 Perhaps your driving talent is not at the same level as your rivals.
 But, more importantly, what do you do better than them?
 Maybe you are better-presented, a more eloquent talker, or a more likable person.
 This will enable you to attract sponsorship and media coverage, advancing your career over those who have talent alone.
 Maybe you have a better consistency.
 Find a way to keep on scoring points and you can win championships over more naturally talented rivals.
 Make the very most of what you’re good at.